top of page

 The total possible score is 50.

-• Average scores: Non-autistic males tend to score around 17; non-autistic females around 15.
+Reference averages: Non-autistic males tend to score around 17; non-autistic females around 15.
+A lower score does not rule out neurodivergence, especially for those who mask.

 bottom of page